Pinterest Algorithm: How Does It Work?

 Pinterest is more likely to feature your pins on relevant users' Home' feed based on past levels of engagement.
 Pinterest analytics are integral to monitoring and recording engagement so you can keep doing what works, change what's not, and better understand your audience's likes and interests and how they interact with your account.

-User Quality
+Pinner Quality

-Relevance
+Topic Relevance

 There are boards for recipes, fashion, tattoos, tools, tech, makeup, and more — chances are your brand is relevant to someone.
-The best brands on Pinterest create a great narrative with their pins using eye-capturing images and concise while relating to their target demographic.
+The best brands on Pinterest create a fantastic narrative with their pins using eye-capturing images and concise while relating to their target demographic.

-Tips To Hack the Pinterest Algorithm in 2023
+Tips To Hack the Pinterest Algorithm in 2024

-Get into Pinterest SEO
+1. Get into Pinterest SEO

 What are users looking for on Pinterest, and how can your new and existing content be rephrased and optimized to reach them?

 While many consider Pinterest a social platform, it’s also a visual discovery or search engine.
-Use keywords, search the platform using phrases you’d like to rank for, and see how the top-ranking pins use copy, keywords, and tags in their pins, titles, and descriptions.
+Use keywords, search the platform using phrases you’d like to rank for and see how the top-ranking pins use copy, keywords, and tags in their pins, titles, and descriptions.

-Utilize Pinterest Features
+2. Utilize Pinterest Features

 Pinterest cuts off descriptions at around 75 characters, so don’t just link your website in the description — use the Story Pin feature if you have more than one grouping of products or images you want to promote and use call-to-action tags (swipe-up links for ads) to encourage people to visit your landing page.